luan-nvg/laravel-ssh/README.md

 ; Do you want to use additional SSH options when the tunnel is created?
 TUNNELER_SSH_OPTIONS="-o StrictHostKeyChecking=no"
 ```

+;Delay the compilation to allow time to process the tunneling so that it does not happen at the same time.
+TIMEMOUT_TUNNEL=5

 ## Quickstart
 The simplest way to use the Tunneler is to set `TUNNELER_ON_BOOT=true` in your `.env` file.
 This will ensure the tunnel is in place everytime the framework bootstraps.